ashokreddy1613/Interview/AWS.md

 # AWS Interview Questions and Answers

-## 1. Compute Services

-### 1.1 EC2
-1. What are the security parameters we must consider while creating an EC2 instance for production?
+## 1. What are the security parameters we must consider while creating an EC2 instance for production?
    - Using security groups to control traffic
    - Implementing IAM roles
    - Enabling encryption for EBS volumes
    - Regular security updates and patches
    - Monitoring and logging

-2. How can you protect the data in an AWS instance?
+## 2. How can you protect the data in an AWS instance?
    - Encrypting data at rest and in transit
    - Restricting access using IAM, SGs, and VPC
    - Using SSM over SSH
    - Monitoring and auditing activity
    - Taking regular, encrypted backups

-3. How to login to a VM if it has only a private IP?
+## 3. How to login to a VM if it has only a private IP?
    - Using a bastion host (jump server)
    - Using VPN
    - Using AWS Session Manager (SSM) if SSM Agent is installed
    - Using IAM permissions for secure access

-### 1.2 Lambda
-4. What are the limitations of AWS Lambda?
+## 4. What are the limitations of AWS Lambda?
    - Execution Time: Maximum 15 minutes (900 seconds)
    - Memory: 128 MB to 10,240 MB (10 GB)
    - Package Size: